-Checkout 19 best pergola plants for your garden.
-These climbing plants for pergolas and arbors can also be grown in small gardens easily.
+Check out 19 best pergola plants for your garden.
+Many of these climbing plants for pergolas and arbors can also be grown in large containers as well.

 There are so many climbing plants that can be guided over a pergola to get a welcome shade in warm weather.
 For your help, here we have listed 19 best pergola plants.
 This list is a combination of both tropical and temperate vines.

 Roses are classic.
 They are the favorite plants of most gardeners as they produce a feeling of being special, tranquility, nostalgia, romance, and happiness.
 Climbing varieties are perfect for covering a pergola and arches.

 Also Read: How to Create a Romantic Balcony

 Surely, one of the best pergola plants.
 Clematis is a spectacular vine as it blooms abundantly, flowering usually starts from spring.
 You can grow it easily and combine with other plants, especially with climbing roses to get a more exquisite view.

 The fragrance of honeysuckle flowers is nostalgic and multiplies when dusk sets.
 It has more than 180 different species, almost all are creepers.
 It is a very large vine that grows rapidly–A single honeysuckle plant can cover up a big sturdy pergola easily.

 4. Passion Flower (Passiflora)

 Passionflower is a beautiful fast growing, hardy perennial in tropics.
 The heady fragrance, colorful flowers, and edible fruits make it one of the most desirable climbing plant you can have in your garden.
 You can also grow it on your balcony, rooftop or patio garden.
 Growing passion flower is easy if you live in the subtropical or tropical climate (USDA Zone 8-11).
 If you live in the temperate region, then look for its cold hardy cultivars.
 In a very cool climate, you can grow it as annual.